 are?"
 And I said, "No, my lord."

-So he said, "These are the two anointed ones, who standThe whole earth restoration plan of the God of Hosts includes Moses and Yeshua.
+So he said, "These are the two anointed ones, who stand

 beside the Lord of the whole earth."

-Yeshua said Moses wrote of me.
+Yeshua said Moses "wrote of me."

 "For if you believed Moses, you would believe me; for he wrote of me."
 John 5:46

-Paul explained in his letter to the Romans there's both native born and adopted sojourner living in covenant with the God of Israel as one new man in the commonwealth Kingdom of the God.
+Paul explained in his letter to the Romans there's both native born and adopted sojourner living in covenant with the God of Israel as one new man in the commonwealth Kingdom of God.

 Revelation backs that up.
 That's not my interpretation, its exactly what Revelation 11:4 describes:

-"These are the two olive trees and the two lampstands that stand before the Lord of the earth."The Kingdom constitution of The Lord of the universe is the very same Torah that is outlined by the Ten Commandments that were heard by the whole assembly and written by the finger of God on stone.
+The Kingdom constitution of The Lord of the universe is the same Torah outlined by the Ten Commandments that were heard by the whole assembly and written by the finger of God on stone.

 That table of ten contents was expanded by the instructions given to Moses that he recorded on the scrolls so long ago after the golden calf problem.